athomasq/athomasq.github.io/categories/memos/2023-01-series-a-metrics.md

 * Structural economics, growth model, efficiency, potential for compounding
 * Defensibility, network effects, moats

 Some of these are quantifiable but it’s hard to put a number on them from a founder’s POV.
 But you should be aware of these criteria nonetheless.
+To the extent that you can paper over weaknesses in your quantitative metrics, by using strengths in analogous or corresponding qualitative metrics, you should do so!

 ----